volmen3/SPHinXsys-source/README.md

 For installation, program manual and tutorials, please check https://www.sphinxsys.org/html/sphinx_index.html.
 Please check the documentation of the code at https://xiangyu-hu.github.io/SPHinXsys/.

+## Issues, comments and wishlist to SPHinXsys

+You are welcomed to prompt up issues and comments to SPHinXsys.
+In addition, we are happy to adjust the development of SPHinXsys according to the interests of the professionals and researchers in the multi-physics modeling community.
+If you are expecting any relevant functionality or new feature, please do not hesitate to prompt an issue.
+We will try to response them as soon as possible.

 ## Contribute to SPHinXsys

 You are welcomed to contribute to SPHinXsys.